rPlakama/Twatch/README.md

 TODO:

 - A way to indentify if the hwmon in a CPU temperature (so it auto adjust per system.)
-- How to do it?

-Fazer uma variavel do tipo array com todos os hwmon, e procurar qual delas contem as informações que batem de CPU, e dar aquela váriavel como de CPU.
+(FINISHED)
+- Update per second, then a option to choice the update rate of the things, and selective updates.